Ntalapro/JS-and-Json-Practice/README.md

 # Run JSON server and Change the server PORT
  json-server --watch db.json --port 3001
+ # OR
+ # Run JSON server
+ json-server --watch db.json
- # or change the port in the js
+ # Then change the port in fetch api js to 3000
 ```